|About this course:|

 Your Motive course books will refer to the following books Collins German Dictionary and Modern German Grammar: A Practical Guide; however, you could use any other dictionaries or German grammar.

-You will need a computer with internet access to study this course.
-It includes online activities – you can access using a web browser – and some course software provided on disk.
+You will need a computer with internet access to study this course as it includes online activities, which you can access using a web browser.

 You can also visit the Technical requirements section for further computing information including the details of the support we provide.